 With Paradoxical Vocal Cord Dysfunction (PVCD), the vocal cords close together, or constrict, when a person inhales, leaving only a small opening for air to flow into the windpipe.

-Many things can trigger an episode of PVCD and triggers tend to be similar to asthma triggers.
-Some potential triggers include:
+Many things can trigger an episode of PVCD.
+Possible triggers of PVCD are often similar to asthma triggers.

 - Upper respiratory infections